Konamiman/Z280TechnicalManual/README.md

 * All the text has been extracted from the OCR version.
 Missing styling have been added, and spotted OCR mistakes have been fixed.
   * Data tables have been converted to Markdown tables.
   * MPU pins and register bits that are negated (because they are active when their value is 0) and are represented with a line on top in the original book are represented underlined here (e.g. R/<ins>W</ins>, <ins>BUSREQ</ins>).
 A CSS style for overline exists, but unfortunately GitHub strips off all the custom CSS styles in MarkDown files before rendering them.
-* Figures that represent a 8 bit or 16 bit register of the MPU have been recreated, and bit position numbers have been added.
+* Figures that represent a 8 bit or 16 bit register of the MPU or bit rotations have been recreated, bit position numbers have been added.
 * Other figures have been captured directly from the original PDF, hopefully with a proper size and with enough quality for all the embedded texts to be recognizable.

 This transcript is incomplete, the following is still missing:

-* Most of the chapter 5 (Instruction Set).
-* The entire Appendix E (Instruction Timing).
+* Appendix E (Instruction Timing).
 * Cross-links between chapters and sections.